eficode-academy/rf-advanced-web-katas/exercises/readme.md

 and work your way through each exercise file.

 The exercise architecture is already setup with the directories in this directory with all necessary links to each file already configured.
-The exercises will explain all necessary references to external libraries.
+The test files and the main resource file contain the scaffolding of unimplemented keywords.
+The exercises will explain all necessary references to external libraries, and how to implement the keywords in order to pass the tests.

 Remember that the root directory has the [XPath cheatsheet](../xpath-cheatsheet.md) if you're struggling with XPath syntax.